seal-io/docs/docs/application/environment.md

 ![qs-create-env](/img/v0.4.0/quickstart/qs-create-env-en.png)

 3. Add `Environment tags` and `Environment description` based on the actual environment.
+4. Choose proper `Environment type`.
-4. Add a connector, click `Add Connector`, select the connector used in the environment, and finally click the `Confirm` button.
+5. Add a connector, click `Add Connector`, select the connector used in the environment, and finally click the `Confirm` button.
-5. Click the `Save` button to save the environment configuration, and then you can use this environment in Application Management.
+6. Click the `Save` button to save the environment configuration, and then you can use this environment in Application Management.

 ![qs-create-env2](/img/v0.4.0/quickstart/qs-create-env2-en.png)